 It is difficult to imagine a sustainable society without literate, responsible, self-critical people, difficult to imagine sustainable neighborhood transformation without conscious social interactions; we are social beings, and as such both critical and communicative, curious and collaborative, born to share our lives with others.
 With public education under neoliberal attack and mainstream media controlled by a few large corporations, it becomes a matter of survival to be in charge of our social reality, in short, to create, connect, and protect independent, nonproprietary alternatives.
 Given that they are based on the principle of equality, these alternatives can aptly be termed social commons.
 They are not necessarily local, but centered around human needs in contrast to the prevailing systems of domination that tend to be profit-centered and controlled by the few.
 By all accounts, this implies a radical change of focus, moving our conscious actions in a new direction, putting people before profit.
 As individual and collective, spontaneous and continuous, lifelong creators of universally accessible social commons, we would inevitably become creators of a different kind of society, not structured around artificial scarcity and monopoly markets, but explicitly defined by human needs and a variety of collaborative practices that give hope to humanity.

-If these commons are to become widely accepted, they must provide us with alternatives to the global monetary system, replacing money as we know it, that is, as a means of exchange and as a measure of value.
+If these commons are to become widely accepted, they must provide us with alternatives to the global monetary system, replacing money as we know it, that is, as a measure of value and a means of exchange.
 The ongoing subordination of the entire planet to capital makes this a most urgent issue, impossible to avoid even in the short term.
 Though a radical change of this kind may seem implausible, unlikely to happen in the near future, the different money forms could actually be replaced with other, more egalitarian forms of social interaction in a relatively short time period.
 Indeed, with the rapid conceptualization and development of distributed and decentralized social systems that assume equal or near-equal power, we are already in the process of redefining the meaning of value and exchangeability, already undermining the centrality of money as a means of mediation of human relations.
 Put differently, if we are to end the monopolization and concentration of power, these commons have to be designed and governed in a way that does not allow the few to destroy for the many, including future generations.
 The exploration of this new social reality is in an early phase, so it makes sense to experiment with a variety of alternative, non-exclusive forms.
 Still, neighborhood-integrated social systems decoupled from capitalist processes must have certain properties that make it possible to agree upon and contribute to their further development, be reasonably easy to adapt to a variety of local and regional conditions, and, consequently, build on social trust.

 The creation of alternative neighborhood communities is as much about reshaping democracy and materializing new social systems as it is about the historical-geographical process of forming decommodified ecological commons, a long-term sustainable relation to nature.
 Despite being perceived and treated as a free gift to capitalists or the private property of individuals, or, more telling, as if it was unnecessary for our survival, nature has never been an externality, something separate from us.
 The commodification of nature has turned out to be a dead end for humanity, but it is still a profitable one.
-It is still legal to pollute the atmosphere, to use biocides that are harmful to soil and water organisms, and to keep animals in captivity – all for the sake of profit.
+It is still legal to pollute the atmosphere and the oceans, to use biocides that are harmful to soil and water organisms, and to keep animals in captivity – all for the sake of profit.
 Past ignorance is a tragic historical fact, not a good excuse for present or future ignorance.
 On the contrary, if it is our relation to nature that ultimately defines what humanity is and can become, delimiting what kind of society we can create, we can do a lot better.
 Our creative potential is limited, however, not by the chains of wage labor or any other social restriction imposed on us from above.
 Our capacity to imagine is one of the things that make us human, but evolutionarily and ecologically we still belong to nature.
 Whatever our conditions on this planet: how we perceive and socially determine this continually evolving relation to nature has immediate and delayed, real-world consequences.
 It is our future in the making.
 Thus, considering that the roots and limits of human creativity are intimately connected to natural ecosystems, it would be unwise and outright dangerous not to explore these connections.
 If nature-inspired social change is what we need to survive, it is definitely time to reconnect.
 We are not genetically programmed to live in ignorance.

 From single molecules, genes, and epigenetic processes to whole ecosystems and biogeochemical cycles: the complexity and nonlinearity of nature is an unrivaled source of inspiration if we are to change our neighborhoods.
-The patterns and processes of relatively simple forest ecosystems contrast with the monocultural environments, hardened surfaces, and unidirectional material flows of segregated, car-dependent cities.
+The patterns and processes of relatively simple forest ecosystems contrast with the monocultural environments, hardened surfaces, and material flows of segregated, car-dependent cities.
 Both in terms of water holding and nutrient cycling capacity, a natural pond ecosystem can easily be distinguished from an asphalt-paved schoolyard.
 The complex interactions of natural ecosystems are a good starting point for learning, but what if a radically changed perception of nature could trigger a revolution?
 The ongoing habitat loss and species extinction – be it through deforestation, unsustainable agricultural practices, water pollution, urban sprawl, or warfare – prompt us to act.
 It is about time that neighborhoods become places where human creativity contributes to healthy ecosystems, places where people of all ages thrive.
-No one, either present or future citizens, shall be reduced to a living fragment of what we can become, denied a lifelong exploration of our human potential, our innate capacity to learn from nature.
+No one shall be reduced to a living fragment of what we can become, denied a lifelong exploration of our human potential, our innate capacity to learn from nature.

 The immediate past is not the best guidebook to the future.
 Why learn from wasteful, profit-driven urban development, when we can learn from water, trees, and honey bees?
 Why give disruptive food companies access to our cities, when we are in great demand of diverse, neighborhood-integrated food systems?
 Why contribute to the pollution of lakes and rivers, when we can recycle soil nutrients?
 The choice is still ours.
 The choice has to be ours.
 By rejecting the reified capitalist version of reality, by adopting property rights and labor rights that serve the common good, and by rebuilding our neighborhoods with equality and sustainability in mind, rethinking everything from water use to public health from a commons perspective, we are not trying to reverse history: we are using our creativity for the benefit of all.